It's finally time to get out the measuring tape! Follow these helpful guidelines and tips to make the process much easier.

 Imperial Fractions vs Decimal

 Most people who use the Imperial measurement system don't use decimals.
-They are accustomed to using fractions and Patternmaker Pro can accomodate that.
+They are accustomed to using fractions and Patternmaker Pro can accommodate that.

 When you are entering inches as measurement values, you can use a fraction.
 As you focus out of the box, it will be automatically converted to a decimal.